- The Desire to Play Guitar is the Only Motivation Needed to Learn

 Playing in a group, they trained their musical ears to correct their errors.

-No matter your level (beginner, intermediate, or advanced), there is a guitar course made for you.
+No matter your level (beginner, intermediate, or advanced), there is a guitar course made for you - and often even free lessons for guitar online.

 If you can’t manage to choose a method that works for you, plan out your practice time, and organize yourself, you will will fail somewhere along the way.